University of Minnesota Law School, J.D., 2005, Magna Cum Laude

 - Internal investigations

-Britt focuses her practice on employer-side employment litigation and counseling.
-She represents clients in state and federal courts and in proceedings before state and federal agencies, including the United States Equal Employment Opportunity Commission and the Minnesota Department of Human Rights.
-Britt defends clients in disputes alleging violations of employment statutes, including Title VII, the American with Disabilities Act, the Age Discrimination in Employment Act, the Family Medical Leave Act, the Fair Labor Standards Act and the Minnesota Human Rights Act.
+Britt represents clients in state and federal courts and in proceedings before state and federal agencies, including the United States Equal Employment Opportunity Commission and the Minnesota Department of Human Rights.
+She regularly defends clients in disputes alleging violations of employment statutes, including Title VII, the American with Disabilities Act, the Age Discrimination in Employment Act, the Family Medical Leave Act, the Fair Labor Standards Act and the Minnesota Human Rights Act.

-Britt also provides counsel to clients regarding a variety of workplace issues, such as hiring, discipline, discharge, restraining orders, accommodations and wage and hour compliance.
-In addition, Britt assists clients in drafting employment contracts, non-compete agreements and personnel policies.
+On a daily basis Britt counsels clients regarding a variety of workplace issues, such as hiring, discipline, discharge, workforce restructuring, accommodations and wage and hour compliance.
 Additionally, she prepares and presents training on employment laws to managers and employee groups.

 Honors & Awards